minnahhussain/asl-recognition/README.md

 # ASL Gesture Recognition
-Real-time American Sign Language gesture recognition using MediaPipe and an LSTM neural network — built to improve accessibility for ASL users in video call environments like Zoom and Google Meet.
+Real-time American Sign Language gesture recognition using MediaPipe and an LSTM neural network.
+Built to improve accessibility for ASL users in video call environments like Zoom and Google Meet.

 ## Motivation
 ASL users in remote work settings face a significant disadvantage in meetings.
 While spoken conversation flows naturally, ASL users are often limited to typing responses — which is slower and disrupts the flow of discussion.
 This project explores gesture recognition as a step toward bridging that gap.